miniboxing/miniboxing.github.io/using_sbt.md

 If you want to see these changes in place, or want to just try out the miniboxing plugin without creating a project, have a look at the [example project](example.html) we posted that uses miniboxing.
 The examples all build on top of this project.

-## Alpha Warning

-Please keep in mind that miniboxing plugin is an alpha release, and not a feature-complete, perfectly functional drop-in compiler addon.
-There are many [bugs we are working on](https://github.com/miniboxing/miniboxing-plugin/issues?state=open) and [known limitations that we haven't addressed yet](https://github.com/miniboxing/miniboxing-plugin/wiki/Details-|-Known-Limitations).

-Still, we do our best to make miniboxing a stable transformation, with [nightly](https://scala-webapps.epfl.ch/jenkins/view/All/job/miniboxing-wip-nightly/) [builds](https://scala-webapps.epfl.ch/jenkins/view/All/job/miniboxing-example-nightly/) and [tens of test cases](https://github.com/miniboxing/miniboxing-plugin/tree/wip/tests/correctness/src/miniboxing/tests/compile) running every night.
-That said, miniboxing is a complex transformation, so don't be surprised if the miniboxing plugin to fails on some programs -- and please, try to [file bugs](https://github.com/miniboxing/miniboxing-example) for test cases that fail!